 7. Painting stairs one bold color

 Have you ever seen staircases painted all black?
 It may seem like a bold choice but given the right design, a uniformly colored staircase can really work.
 Dark colors can work to make a bold statement on an open staircase, but just don’t go dark on stairs in a stairwell.
 You want to use this on open stairs, otherwise, it’s too dark and foreboding.
 Blacks and dark, navy blues can work well against a white backdrop.
-Otherwise, if you have wood stairs, stair refinishing in Calgary with a dark wood stain, will help to really add some grandeur.
+Otherwise, if you have wood stairs, refinishing kitchen cabinets with a dark wood stain, will help to really add some grandeur.

 8. Leave the hardwood, but have it refinished